ghostdogpr/caliban/vuepress/docs/docs/schema.md

 You can also indicate that the effect type is abstract via `--abstractEffectType true`, in which case `Query` will be replaced by `Query[F[_]]` and so on (note `F` will be used unless `--effect <effect>` is explicitly given in which case `<effect>` would be used in place of `F`).

+By default the suffix `Input` is appended to the type name of input types in the derived schema.
+Use the `--preserveInputNames` flag to disable this.

 If you want to force a mapping between a GraphQL type and a Scala class (such as scalars), you can use the `--scalarMappings` option.
 Also you can add additional imports by providing `--imports` option.